AdguardTeam/AdguardKnowledgeBase/pages/08.dns/03.faq/docs.en.md

 ---
 title: FAQ
+published: true
+taxonomy:
+    category:
+        - docs
 ---

 This article provides answers to common questions about Adguard DNS.
-If you did not find here the answer to your question, just let us know by contacting our support: support@adguard.com, or  leave a comment or start a new thread on [our forum](https://forum.adguard.com/index.php?threads%2F12162%2F=1).
+If you did not find here the answer to your question, just let us know by contacting our [support](emailto:support@adguard.com) or leave a comment/start a new thread on [our forum](https://forum.adguard.com/index.php?).

 * [What is Adguard DNS?](#what-is)
 * [Why use Adguard DNS?](#why-use)